nema-systems/enema/docs/data-layer-requirements.md

 - **Requirement Versioning**: Multiple rows in the REQ table represent different versions of the same logical requirement
 - **Base Req ID**: Shared integer identifier across all versions of the same logical requirement (base_req_id field)
 - **Requirement Hierarchy**: Requirements form a tree structure with parent-child relationships within a ReqTree
-- **Requirement Attributes**: Requirements have base_req_id, level, priority, functional type, validation method, rationale, notes, name, definition, version information, and metadata (JSONB field reserved for future use)
+- **Requirement Attributes**: Requirements have base_req_id, level, priority, functional type, validation method, status, rationale, notes, name, definition, version information, and metadata (JSONB field reserved for future use)
+- **Requirement Ownership**: Requirements have both author (creator) and owner (current responsible user) relationships to User table
 - **Requirement Grouping**: Requirements can be associated with groups for organization and classification
 - **ReqTree Membership**: Each requirement belongs to exactly one ReqTree (no sharing across trees)
 - **Comments**: Associated with requirements, contain text, ID, timestamp, author (User), and metadata (JSONB field reserved for future use)